larsiusprime/HxLightMask/README.md

 ![](preview.gif)

 # Running the demo
 The demo requires OpenFL 8 to run (older versions will probably work too).
-The LightMask engine itself has no external dependencies.
+The LightMask engine itself is a single Haxe file, has no external dependencies, and is framework agnostic.

 ```
 haxelib install openfl